The 10 Best Electric Kettles

 video play icon

 This wiki has been updated 37 times since it was first published in April of 2015.
 Faster than either a microwave or a stovetop, an electric kettle is a handy convenience for tea drinkers and cooks alike.
 They bring water to a boil quickly and some even allow you to adjust the temperature, so you can get green and white teas just right.
 In addition to making hot drinks of all kinds, they can be used for instant oatmeal and any number of pasta dishes.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Cuisinart PerfecTemp